We hope to have many of the 2020 Adjudicators that were booked back for the 2022 Brandon Jazz Festival!

 University of Manitoba Summer Jazz Camp Scholarships

-Three outstanding musicians selected by the adjudicators, will receive scholarships to the University of Manitoba Summer Jazz Camp.
+Two outstanding musicians selected by the adjudicators, will receive scholarships in the amount of $150 to the Summer Jazz Camp.
 The camp is hosted by the University of Manitoba in partnership with the Manitoba Band Association.
-Scholarships are generously donated by St. John’s Music and are to be used towards tuition at the 2017 Summer Jazz Camp.
+Scholarships are generously donated by St. John’s Music and are to be used towards tuition at the 2018 Summer Jazz Camp.